Trade,Export and Investment Financial Assistance (Incentives)

 Section 12I Tax Allowance Supported Projects

-Since the Section 121 Tax Allowance was announced in 2010 until 30 April 2014, the programme has supported 42 projects with an investment value of R43 billion.
+Since the Section 121 Tax Allowance Incentive was announced in 2010 the programme has supported 42 projects with an investment value of R43 billion for the period up to 30 April 2014.
 These projects are within the priority sectors identified in the Industrial Policy Action Plan (IPAP).

 The top three sectors that attracted the highest investment are as follow: Eighteen of the projects are in the chemical sector; six within the cement and ceramics sector, three are in the wood, paper and pulp sector.
 These three sectors represent approximately 83% of the total investment approved in 8 sectors.
 All 42 projects will create approximately 6 205 direct jobs and 89 583 indirect jobs.
 It is further estimated that R10,7 billion worth of opportunities will be created through small medium and micro enterprise procurement.